tenbonks/gravBALL/README.md

 # Deployment

-**The deployment of this site was acheived with "Github Pages", the process I took to acheive this as follows.**
+**The deployment of this site was achieved with "Github Pages", the process I took as follows...**

 * I logged into Github, and created a repository, named gravBALL-game-component.
-- I pushed the initial commit, and kept commiting and pushing when any minor, or major change had been made that I was happy with.
+- I pushed the initial commit, and kept committing and pushing when any minor, or major change had been made that I was happy with.
 - Once I had the initial commit in place, I clicked settings in the repository page on Github.
 - I scrolled down to GitHub Pages section within the settings page
-- Underneath *source*, is a dropdown menu, this is where I selected "master branch".
+- Underneath *source*, is a drop-down menu, this is where I selected "master branch".
 - Once "master branch" had been selected, a link to the deployed is provided within the GitHub Pages container.

 ---